Steigner/VSC/README.md

-### VSC course
+### Neural Networks and Evolution Method
-Main purpose of this repository is saving projects of course [Neural Networks and Evolution Method](https://www.fme.vutbr.cz/en/studenti/predmety/215503).
+Main purpose of this repository is saving projects of [VSC](https://www.fme.vutbr.cz/en/studenti/predmety/215503) course.

 Course aims: The course objective is to make students familiar with basic resources of Soft Computing, potential and adequacy of their use in engineering problems solving.